wxsd-sales/video-for-wxcc/README.md

 Follow the next steps before publishing the flow:
 1. Edit some of the Custom Variables:
-_serviceKey_ = Use the Client Key Value created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset)
+- _serviceKey_ = Use the Client Key Value created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset)
+ - _liveChatDomain_ = The value you chose in the [previous step]() (*.mydomain.com in this example)
-2. Open the _Receive_ Node and click on **_Save_**
+3. Open the _Receive_ Node and click on **_Save_**
-3. Open the _Queue Task_ Node, and select the queue you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#entry-points-and-queues-setup) (Chat-queue in this example)
+4. Open the _Queue Task_ Node, and select the queue you created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#entry-points-and-queues-setup) (Chat-queue in this example)
-4. Open the _Resolve Conversation_ Node, and change the Flow Id value.
+5. Open the _Resolve Conversation_ Node, and change the Flow Id value.
 You can find this value in the WxConnect Services list:
 <img width="500" alt="image" src="https://github.com/wxsd-sales/video-for-wxcc/assets/22101144/87b593d2-210b-4b02-acae-8ba293ec3eba">

-5.
+6.

  ## Disclaimer